-Sprint makes $2.1 billion offer to buy remainder of ClearwireAlex Wagner - Deputy Managing Editor, News Desk
+Sprint makes $2.1 billion offer to buy remainder of ClearwireAlex Wagner - Editorial Director of News and Content

 The year may be just about over, but it looks like Sprint is trying to squeeze is one last big deal before the calendar flips over to 2013.
 It's been revealed that Sprint has made an offer of $2.1 billion to buy the 48.3 percent of Clearwire that it doesn't already own.
 Reuters notes that Sprint's offer needs to be approved by SoftBank, the Japanese carrier that's purchasing a 70 percent stake in Sprint, and Hesse and Co. also say that its offer to Clearwire is dependent on its merger with SoftBank.